-This milestone occurs after the completion of all required coursework and serves as a formal assessment of the student's scholarly readiness to begin dissertation research.
+This milestone occurs after the completion of required coursework (core EDLP courses, methods, electives, and minor) and serves as a formal assessment of the student's scholarly readiness to begin dissertation research.

 Comprehensive Exam Timeline

 Below is a timeline of the steps required for the Comprehensive Exam.
 These steps may vary slightly depending on the advisor.